deadpyxel/deadpyxel/README.md

 ϟ Gave a talk last year on Oauth usage

-ϟ Gave a talk last year on Reverse engineering malwares and malware detection.
+ϟ Gave a talk this year on Reverse engineering malwares and malware detection.

 ϟ Is working on a onboarding solution for new SREs in Go